choria-io/stream-replicator/docs/content/monitoring/_index.md

 pre = "<b>4. </b>"
 +++

+## Message Source Information

+Every message that gets copied has a header added called `Choria-SR-Source` with an example being `CHORIA_REGISTRATION 10631 US-EAST-1 PARTITION1 1673433286805`.
+Using this you can determine where any copied message is from, which worker copied it and the delay between the message creation, and it's arriving in the target.

+From this we know the following:

+ * The source stream is called `CHORIA_REGISTRATION`
+ * The message we are looking at has a Stream Sequence of `10631` in the source stream
+ * The replicator name (configured using top level `name` in the config file) is `US-EAST-1`
+ * The `name` set on the `stream` configuration is `PARTITION1` this allows you to tell which specific copier config copied it, helping to identify ordering or partition logic issues
+ * The message was stored in the source at `1673433286805` which is a milliseconds since Unix epoch.
+Delta between this and the message creation time in the target is how long copy took

 ## Sampling Advisories

 Advisories are created for sampled streams as described in [Copying Samples of Data](../configuration/sampling).
 Read on for full detail about those advisories.